Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 If you’re applying your Farrell's nutrition plan, you’re already getting the right, balanced nutrition your body needs to operate successfully and efficiently to perform in and outside of the gym.

 If you're currently not a member of Farrell's and not reaching your fitness goals, reach out to one of our locations or enroll in our next session to experience a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!

 - Everyday Health